Battle of Rarańcza: Aftermath

 The Legionnaires won the battle, but estimates of their losses vary: according to historian Jerzy Lerski they suffered "great losses", but Gawlik states there were only 16 casualties, while over 900 soldiers of the Auxiliary Corps and other Polish soldiers from other formations - about 4,000 total - were arrested).
-86 officers and NCOs were later put to trial by the Austro-Hungarian government, but Charles I of Austro-Hungary ordered the trial to be stopped, and a few weeks later Austro-Hungary was no more.
+86 officers and NCOs were later put to trial by the Austro-Hungarian government, but Charles I of Austria-Hungary ordered the trial to be stopped, and a few weeks later Austria-Hungary was no more.

 Some (according to Gawlik, about 1,600) of Haller's troops were able to make it through the front lines into already abandoned Russian trenches, and on March 5 were absorbed into the Polish Second Corps, whilst many were captured and imprisoned by the Austrians.
 The remaining troops under general Haller would be defeated in May by the Germans in the battle of Kaniów.